About Us

 Veillée d'autrefois, Edmond-J. Massicotte, 1915

-Right from the start, traditional Quebec wooden spoons were my source of inspiration.
-The wood I use comes from a forest not far from my workshop.
-There I find several species of trees whose wood can be advantageously used to make musical spoons.
+From the start, traditional Quebec wooden spoons were my source of inspiration.
+I use wood from a forest located not far from my workshop.
+There you can find several species of trees whose wood can be advantageously used for making spoons.

-This forest is part of Éco-corridors Laurentiens, an organization dedicated to protecting and preserving the forest environments of my region.
-So I make it a point of honor to only harvest the few trees necessary for crafting the spoons.
-I always prefer to choose trees that have been broken or uprooted by the wind, and which offer wood of as fine a quality as healthy trees.
+This forest is part of Éco-corridors Laurentiens, an organization dedicated to the protection and preservation of forest environments in my region, so I make it a point of honor to only take the few trees I need for making musical spoons.
+I always preferably choose trees that have been broken or uprooted by the wind and that offer wood of as fine quality as healthy trees.

-What matters most to me in my work is the satisfaction of producing musical instruments of high technical and sonic quality, while creating designs with graceful lines and pleasing aesthetics.
-All my spoon models are original creations, handcrafted here in my workshop, near the Lake of Two Mountains, northwest of Montreal, Quebec, Canada.
+What matters most to me in my work is the satisfaction of producing musical instruments of great technical and sonic quality, while creating models with graceful lines and pleasing aesthetics.
+All my spoon models are original creations made by hand here in my workshop, near Lac des Deux Montagnes, northwest of Montreal, Quebec, Canada.

 I am a professional member of the Conseil des Métiers d'Art du Québec (CMAQ) as well as the Conseil de la Culture des Laurentides (CCL).